Caterpillar Foundation

 Overview

 The Caterpillar Foundation, established in 1952, is the philanthropic arm of Caterpillar Inc., the world's leading manufacturer of construction and mining equipment.
-What began with a single donation to a firehouse in East Peoria, Illinois has grown into a global philanthropic organization that has contributed over $1 billion to more than 11,000 organizations across 110 countries and six continents.
+What began with a single donation to a firehouse in East Peoria, Illinois has grown into a global philanthropic organisation that has contributed over $1 billion to more than 11,000 organisations across 110 countries and six continents.
 With approximately $184 million in total assets and annual giving of $43.5 million, the Foundation focuses on building resilient communities through investments in workforce development, STEM education, and sustainable infrastructure.
-The Foundation's strategy centers on alleviating poverty and putting people on a path to prosperity, with particular emphasis on underserved communities and populations underrepresented in STEM industries.
+The Foundation's strategy centres on alleviating poverty and putting people on a path to prosperity, with particular emphasis on underserved communities and populations underrepresented in STEM industries.
 In 2023, the Foundation made 6,166 grant awards, demonstrating significant breadth of grantmaking activity.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Workforce Development – "Create the Workforce of the 21st Century"